- What is C?

 - Maintains Scalability for low-scale or high-scale data.

 - Unsafe: C++ though have better security measures than C but because of the availability of functions like pointers, global variables, no garbage collection, etc can cause problems like program crashing, irregular code checks,

-The difference between C and C++ wraps up to one conclusion that as a programmer, it’s your decision to choose the language for your project.
+The difference between C and C++ wraps up to one conclusion as a programmer, you decide to choose the language for your project.

-After a glance at the features, drawbacks, and advantages of both C and C++, you could make out that both of the languages are suitable for different kinds of projects.
+After a glance at the features, drawbacks, and advantages of both C and C++, you could make out that both languages are suitable for different kinds of projects.